How do I choose the right company?

 Demand Proof.It’s your home, your investment and your life to protect.
 Every contractor should be able to prove these things at any time.

 How can I be sure your installation will meet or exceed available efficiency, local codes and safety regulations?

 You are looking for certifications that the installers have.
 Don’t settle for years of experience.
 The installer could have been doing it wrong for the past 10 years.
-Make it clear to the company that you will be requesting to see the installer’s EPA certification cards and training certificates from equipment manufactures on the day of the installation.
+Make it clear to the company that you will be requesting to see the installer’s EPA certification cards and training certificates from equipment manufactures.

 What is your company policy regarding permits?

 When the company obtains permits for the installation it allows a government official the opportunity to visit your home and inspect the installation.
 Each county has different rules regarding when permits are required.
 Call your local county permit office and talk to them about the requirements.

 What is your complaint history with the Better Business Bureau?

 The BBB is a great resource to help you find a good company to work with.
 Don’t just look at their score.
 You should dig deeper and view their complaint history.
 Avoid those with unresolved issues or a high level of complaints.
 Regardless of the size of the company you should never see more than 3 or 4 complaints over the past 36 months.